Shalijar/morrisseau-cleaner/README.rst

 morrisseau-cleaner
 =========

-A Python library to clean dat for Morrisseau Project
+A Python library to clean data for Morrisseau Project